 STEPHEN TAYLOR, Convener

-* The motion was defeated at the 2021 Assembly and will be revisited at the 2022 Assembly.
+* The motion was subsequently not passed at the 2021 Assembly and will be revisited at the 2022 Assembly.

 To provide feedback:

 Written feedback and good workable ideas are to be sent to the Women’s Ministry Committee by the 15th December 2021 by:

 Post: Women’s Ministry Committee; PO Box 2196; Strawberry Hills, NSW 2012

 ‘The feedback will be collated and brought to the discussion of the Women’s Ministry Committee to further explore the topic of engaging women in decision making forums of the PCNSW(ACT).
 It is our intention to then bring an overture to the Assembly in 2022.’
 Source: letter from Women’s Ministry Committee, 12th August, 2021.